-The main deadline for submitting an application to study with us in the next academic year is 15 January.
+The main deadline for submitting an application to study with us is usually in January every year.
 Remember, your referee (usually your teacher or tutor) will need some time to complete their parts of the form.
 To ensure your form is submitted by the deadline, you will need to make sure you complete your parts of the form – and submit it to the referee – in plenty of time (at least 2 weeks before the UCAS deadline).
 We encourage early applications.

 If you miss the deadline, don't panic.
-You can submit a Late Application up until the 30 June.
+You can submit a Late Application up until the end of June typically.
 We usually accept Late Applications for all of our degree programmes in the School, but you should always check the UCAS website for updates.
-If you have not applied by the 30 June, you can only apply in Clearing.
+If you have not applied by the June deadline, you can only apply in Clearing.

 The Admissions Tutor is a member of academic staff who spends their time teaching and carrying out research, as well as doing the job of Admissions Tutor.
 They understand the academic requirements and content of all our degree programmes and can give you detailed expert advice should you have any questions.
 You can contact them via firstname.lastname@example.org.
 They will decide whether to make you an offer for one of our programmes based on your predicted grades, personal statement, reference and, where necessary, performance at interview.

 We will generally make an offer if your predicted grades fall within or near to our standard offer.
 You may be invited for an interview before we make our decision.
 For example, if we feel that you have the ability to perform better than your predicted grades, or if we feel you have additional qualities that would make you a good student, we may still make you an offer even though your predicted grades are a little below our standard entry requirements.